CBEP-SoCB-Details/Portland-SLR/Analysis/Future_Tidal_Flooding_Events.md

 # Evaluating Data for Simulations

-We continue, working with data where tide levels are expressed in meters above.
+We continue, working with data where tide levels are expressed in meters above MLW.
 Here we evaluate the data in terms of how best to simulate future flooding events.

 ## Long Term trend